nowsprinting/blender-like-sceneview-hotkeys/Documentation~/blender-like-sceneview-hotkeys.md

 ### Zoom

 - `NumpadPlus`: Move the camera forwards
-- `NumpadMinus`: Move the camera backwards
+- `NumpadMinus`: Move the camera backward

 ### Emulate Numpad

-If your keyboard without a numpad, open preferences... | Blender-like SceneView Hotkeys, and turn on `Emulate Numpad`.
+If your keyboard without a Numpad, open preferences... | Blender-like SceneView Hotkeys, and turn on `Emulate Numpad`.

 However, in the Unity Editor, already assigned the `2` key.
 If you are using Unity 2019 or later, you can change the assignment with Shortcuts Manager.